-'We're gonna be wherever we're told to be': Brian Kelly talks Gov. Landry's anthem-skipping statement
+'We're gonna be wherever we're told to be:' Brian Kelly talks Gov. Landry's anthem-skipping statement

 "As Louisiana's flagship university, LSU always strives to represent the higher ideals and values of our students, our state and our country," Woodward wrote.

-Kelly said that his team would "be wherever we're told to be" if the administration wants the team out for the national anthem.
+After Spring practice on Saturday, Kelly said that his team would "be wherever we're told to be" if the administration wants the team out for the national anthem.

 "If our administration wants us out there for the national anthem, we're going to stand proud for the national anthem," Kelly said.